Ianshaw93/windDashboard/README.md

 ![image](https://user-images.githubusercontent.com/76686112/123712150-a79a3900-d869-11eb-9aac-26d6b52f4bae.png)

-The search bar shown in the image below will be located above the map
+The search bar shown in the image below will be located above the map (Glasgow used for demo example):

 ![image](https://user-images.githubusercontent.com/76686112/118772183-5b77d400-b87b-11eb-9fa0-9fb4eb48ac2c.png)